gl0bsec/Mobius-public/README.md

 Möbius is an execution engine and development framework for building  auditible, re-usable and portable  analytics pipelines and applications.

-Workflows, applications and their associated runtime specifications are packaged into a single sharable artifact, designed to..  with stability, security and reproducability in mind .
+Workflows, applications and their associated runtime specifications are packaged into a single sharable artifact, designed with stability and reproducability in mind .

 When shared with another user, the recipient they author a **binding** that maps the the schema of their dataset (or sets) onto the package's expectations, and run it.
 The engine absorbs the overhead costs of installation and system configuration by assembling a purpose-built virtual environment to the package's own pinned specification.